Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

     Your browser does not support the video tag.
 </video>

-Use the following steps as a template for how to leverage examples for bootstrapping your new solution code.
-We will use the Key Vault resource module as an example, but in practice you may use whichever module applies to your scenario.
+Leverage the following steps as a template for how to leverage examples for bootstrapping your new solution code.
+The Key Vault resource module is used here as an example, but in practice you may choose any module that applies to your scenario.

 - Locate and select the **Examples** drop down menu in the middle of the Key Vault module page.
 - From the drop-down list select an example whose name most closely aligns with your scenario - e.g., **create-key**.